Viking Horns

 VIKING HORNS

-What would represent a Viking better than drinking a beer from his horn?
+What better represents a Viking than drinking a beer from his horn?
 Literally nothing.
-Here we go, I'll tell you a bit about the history of horns and what they drank in general.
+Come on, let me tell you a bit about the history of the horns and what they generally drank.

 WHAT DID THE VIKINGS DRINK?

 Wine?
 Beer?
 Coke?
-(I think not).
-According to archaeological findings, we can say that beer was by far the most consumed drink of our Viking friends.
-However, these same discoveries have taught us that they didn't just drink beer, they also drank wine.
-Well, in reality, there was not so much, because the production of wine was very expensive and we suppose that only the richest men could afford this kind of drink.
+(I don't think so).
+According to archaeological discoveries, we can affirm that beer was by far the most consumed drink of our Viking friends.
+However, these same discoveries have taught us that they did not drink only that; they also drank wine.
+Well, in reality, there wasn’t that much of it, because wine production was very expensive and it is assumed that only the richest men could afford this kind of drink.

-So, it was rather beer that the Vikings drank in their drinking horns.
-Well, I'm talking about drinking horns, but we'll see later that horns were not used all the time.
-Anyway, let's get back to the point.
-The majority of the beer consumed is called "Ale", compared to what we could imagine of these big guys, their beer was only very little alcoholic.
-Well, nothing prevented them from having several glasses.
+So, it was mostly beer that the Vikings drank in their drinking horns.
+Well, I’m talking about drinking horns, but we’ll see a bit later that horns were not always used.
+Anyway, back to our main topic.
+The majority of the beer consumed was called “Ale”; compared to what one might imagine of these big guys, their beer was only very lightly alcoholic.
+Well, after all, nothing stopped them from having several glasses.

-In addition to beer and wine, the Vikings sometimes drank mead, if you have never heard of the making of this drink, we invite you to go and see our blogs on the Nordic gods.
+Besides beer and wine, Vikings sometimes also drank mead.
+If you have never heard about the making of this drink, we invite you to check out our blogs on the Norse gods.
 You will be surprised by this legend.
-However, to make mead, you needed honey, and it was expensive.
+However, to make mead, you needed honey, and that was expensive.

 MUG OR HORN?

-So yes, when we think of a Viking drinking, we often have this image where they drink from a horn, but in reality the horn was for special occasions.
-When it came to drinking with friends after a hard day's work, the Vikings usually drank from mugs.
-So if you prefer to stay in the traditional, we have what you need!
+So yes, when we think of a Viking drinking, we often have this image of them drinking from a horn, but in reality, the horn was reserved for special occasions.
+When it came to drinking with friends one evening after a good day’s work, Vikings generally drank from mugs.
+So if you prefer to stay traditional, we have just what you need!

 WHERE DID THESE HORNS COME FROM?

-Indeed, how could the Vikings afford to buy horns at that time, without any logistic and production means?
-Well, like the rest of their objects, with the means at hand.
+Indeed, how did Vikings manage to get horns in those days, without means, logistics, or production facilities?
+Well, like the rest of their objects, with whatever they had on hand.
 For drinking horns, it was mostly ox horn.

-Since we're really nice, we've prepared a recipe for you to make your own Viking horn, although you'll need to have a horn nearby:
+Since we’re really nice, we prepared a recipe for you to make your own Viking horn, but you do need to have a horn nearby:

-- Dip the cleaned horn in boiling water and leave it in the water for half an hour.
-This way you will get rid of the stench of the horn and rid it of bacteria.
+- Soak the cleaned horn in boiling water and leave it in the water for half an hour.
+This way, you will get rid of the horn’s foul smell and eliminate bacteria.

-- Dissolve beeswax 100% pure.
+- Dissolve 100% pure beeswax.
 To do this, put the wax in a bowl of hot water.

 - Pour the wax into the horn until you cover the inside of the horn with a thick layer.